vjones2906/circuitPython/README.md

 ### Evidence
 ![onshapecertified](https://github.com/vjones2906/circuitPython/blob/master/docs/onshapecertified.png)
 ### Reflection
 This took me 2 attemps to get.
 A passing score was a 75, and I got a 73 on the first attempt.
 I figured out a problem with my multi-part studio in the last 2 minutes of the exam and didn't have enough time to fix it.
-I went home and practicecd the multi-part studio and assembly many times in order to get faster at it.
-I then took the test a second time, where the exam was almost the exact same as the first time.
-I learned to be very thorough when looking at the drawing.
-I should have been more careful and looked at every surface the first time going around so I could correctly fabricate it.
+If you want to get faster at something you need to practice it, and that's what I did.
+I re-did the multi-part studio and assembly many times and each time I got faster.
+Some helpful shortcuts I figured out was if you type "e" it will set two values equal to eachother.
+I also learned that you can use the middle click of your mouse to move around in onshape without spinning your view.
+When I took the test a second time, where the exam was almost the exact same as the first time.
+When you take this type of test you should be very careful and look for all small details in the drawings before attempting to re-create them.
+I ended up passing the second time around and getting my onshape certificate.